Saswat7101/Portfolio/README.md

 <hr>

 Now-a-days portfolio websites are pretty common.
 These websites are like CVs which includes all the informations regarding a person.
-So following this trend, I have also made a portfolio wbesite for myself.
+So following this trend, I have also made a portfolio website for myself.

 ### About